hantsy/spring-reactive-sample/docs/data/data-r2dbc.md

 # Spring Data R2dbc

-> This post focused on Spring Boot 2.3  or previous version which shipped with Spring Data R2dbc 1.1.

-**Spring Data R2dbc 1.2 brought plenty of changes and broken APIs.
-For the newest Spring Boot 2.4 and Spring Data R2dbc 1.2, please go to [Spring R2dbc Sample](https://github.com/hantsy/spring-r2dbc-sample) and update yourself to the latest R2dbc**.
+> Note: This article has been updated for Spring Framework 7 and Spring Boot 4.
+Use the Spring Boot starter `spring-boot-starter-data-r2dbc` for managed R2DBC dependencies.

 ## Getting Started

-Generate a Spring Boot project using [Spring Initializr](https://start.spring.io), and select the following options.
+Generate a Spring Boot project using https://start.spring.io and choose:

-* Project type: Maven
+* Project type: Maven (or Gradle)
-* Java version : 11
+* Java version: 21 (or Java 17 LTS)
-* Spring Boot : 2.2.4.RELEASE
+* Spring Boot: 4.x
-* Dependencies: Reactive Web, Lombok, R2dbc
+* Dependencies: Spring WebFlux, Spring Data R2DBC (`spring-boot-starter-data-r2dbc`), and optional Lombok

+Open the generated `pom.xml` and verify `spring-boot-starter-data-r2dbc` is present.

 Open the *pom.xml* file in the project root folder.